rvizx/depsec/README.md

 This project is completely based on the `DependencyCheck` project and `depsec` is a simple wrapper over the `DependencyCheck` application to automate it's process and  it also include some additional features.

 DependencyCheck : https://github.com/jeremylong/DependencyCheck

+### Additional Notes and Contribution

+This project was originally developed for a specific purpose, but due to unforeseen circumstances, it is no longer required.
+As a result, I’m sharing it with the community in the hope that it proves useful.
+Contributions to this project are welcome and appreciated.
+Thank you for your support!

 # Installation